isaacto/smemo/README.md

 file and put it to your session.
-Now your functions can freely use the configuration values, and you don't need to worry about having cache which has huge entries, and at the same time you don't need to worry about cross-talk when your function is called with multiple sessions concurrently.
+Now your functions can freely use the configuration values, and you don't need to worry about having cache which has huge entries, and at the same time you don't need to worry about cross-talk when your function is called concurrently with different sessions.

+## Nested session

+At times you may have some of your data to live for a shorter lifetime than the rest.
+In such case, you might find it beneficial to have a hierarchy of sessions.
+The Session class `__init__` takes a "parent" BaseSession argument.
+When cache is fetched and no entry is found, this parent will be consulted.
+Whenever cache entry is set it is local.
+This way you can populate some entry in a global session, and create a "sub-session" which will hold any additional cache entries.

 ## Cache control